dceddia/dceddia.github.io/source/_posts/2014-12-06-weekend-launch-supr-ninja.markdown

 **Day 2, 11:20am**<br>
 The design responds nicely to resizing now.
 I have guests stopping by shortly, so I'm taking a break and I'll be back in a few hours to finish up.

+**Day 2, 6:00pm**<br>
+I've spent the last couple hours working on designing and writing the offer section of the page.
+You can see what I've got at http://supr.ninja, and let me know what you think.
+Current plan is to let them pick a contact method, and multiple times, and then I'll just sort it out after they order, manually.
+I'll revisit later if it becomes a hassle.

+Right now, it's time for a dinner break.